24005918/ChatStudy/README.md

 Client-server chat applications are foundational to real-time communication over networks.
 They incorporate principles of socket programming, communication protocols, and security mechanisms to provide a seamless user experience.
 Understanding the basics of client-server chat applications is essential for developers involved in networked application development, as they form the backbone of various collaborative communication systems.
 As technology evolves, chat applications continue to adapt, incorporating new features and technologies to enhance user interaction and connectivity.

+## ALGORITHM:
+Create sockets at both client and server sides for communication.

+Server binds to an IP and port, then listens for client connection requests.

+Client connects to the server using the server’s IP address and port number.

+Server accepts the connection and begins receiving messages from the client.

+Both client and server exchange messages continuously using send() and recv() until the user sends "quit".

+Close all connections by terminating the client and server sockets.

 ## PROGRAM:
 # client: